 It did for me.
 I spent most of the school year experimenting with different paths.
 I was absolutely certain, however, about wanting to work on something where I could make a big impact on a challenging issue.
-After many coffee chats with second years and phone calls with alums, I discovered that my sweet spot blended finance, technology, and policy.
+After many coffee chats with second years and phone calls with alums, I discovered that my sweet spot blended finance, entrepreneurship, technology, and policy.

-It wasn’t until the spring that I found my home in the renewable energy and cleantech space.
+It wasn’t until spring break that I found my home in the renewable energy and cleantech space.
 I attribute my good fortune to taking several classes in the spring with some of Wharton’s best professors.
 These included Sarah Light and Arthur van Benthem, who teach Environmental Management and Energy Markets, respectively.
 They challenged me to think critically about how I could leverage my MBA education to directly address the climate crisis.
 So at semester’s end, I applied for a student grant from Penn’s Kleinman Center for Energy Policy.
 In exchange for writing a blog post (well… two, actually), they funded my visit to the National Renewable Energy Lab’s investor forum in Colorado, There, I connected with the industry’s leading investors and entrepreneurs, and got to see breakthrough innovations first-hand.

 Climate change is the most important challenge we as MBAs will face over the course of our professional lives.
 It increasingly strikes at the very heart of business strategy and affects nearly every industry in which we will work: finance, technology, real estate, infrastructure, transportation, healthcare, food and agriculture, consumer packaged goods, and of course, energy.
 In the U.S. alone, climate change projects to cause $360 billion of economic losses, property damage, and healthcare costs over each of the next 10 years.
 Yeah, it’s pretty daunting.

 There is a silver lining though.
 A massive one.
 Climate change also represents one of the greatest economic opportunities of our generation.
 Bold action between now and 2030 could yield an economic gain of $26 trillion and creation of 65 million new low-carbon jobs, relative to business as usual.
-I see climate change as the 21st century version of the Space Race, where the mission to put man on the moon galvanized America towards one of the greatest achievements in human history and inspired a nation to dream.
+I see climate change as the 21st century version of the Apollo program, where the mission to put man on the moon galvanized America towards one of the greatest achievements in human history and inspired a nation to dream.